Lifestack

 - Kobo Stylus

 I use the Beta browser to connect to my Calibre server.
 I find the 10.3 inches on the Kobo Elipsa sufficient for most PDFs.
-I prefer Kobo given its native support of EPUBs.
+I prefer Kobo given its native support of ePubs.

 Apple iPhone 13